 A task leaves your inbox when you do one of three things with it: give it a time block on your calendar, move it to a specific future date so it returns when it is relevant, or delete it because it is no longer worth doing.
 Leaving it in the inbox with no action taken does not count.

 ๐ก Tip โ If a task does not have a clear date or project, that is usually a signal it should be deleted or moved to a someday list outside Aftertone.
-Execution tools should only contain work you are actually committed to doing.

-Why the mechanic exists
+Why inbox zero exists

 How to clear your inbox